 These pages can employ various design techniques, from basic, static pages to dynamic sites with real-time information updates.

 “Coming Soon” pages usually have three goals in mind: to announce the actual website’s impending launch.
 Offer some explanation of the site’s purpose, and persuade visitors to return once the site is officially launched.
 Remember that effectively-designed landing pages should not only be visually appealing.
 In addition, at their best, they should also create “buzz” and anticipation.

 When it comes to design, you will need a way to excite visitors without having your full website in effect.
 The easiest way to do this is to be original and offer something new and refreshing to your site’s visitors.
 Your page should have some form of appeal or a “wow” factor.
 Because the coming soon page exists to get people interested.
 Your landing should reflect your brand’s personality.
 Design elements that should be special attention for a unique look are:

 - Typographical Content

 Most web and graphic designers understand the importance of color.
-Color in design not only subtly effects a viewer’s emotions, but it also helps convey your site’s overall personality.
+Color in design not only subtly affects a viewer’s emotions but also helps convey your site’s overall personality.
 To determine the best color or colors for you to use, start by researching the color meaning and compare each color to your brand’s colors.
 If you have branding materials, start with the provided color scheme and remember that contrasting colors enhance appeal and readability.
-Utilizing linear and radial gradients with your colors can also help create dynamism on your site design, especially if you are using solid colors for your background.
+Utilizing linear and radial gradients with your colors can also help create dynamism in your site design, especially if you are using solid colors for your background.